Some attributes of large molecules make them behave differently from small molecules in reversed-phase separations.

 and the bristles are the stationary phase molecules, fastened at one end.
 Small molecules might be thought of as grains of

-sand that can penetrate into the densely packed bristles, whereas a large molecule might be more like a marble that sits on
+sand, which can penetrate into the densely packed bristles, whereas a large molecule might be more like a marble that sits

 Early in the development of such separations, a C4 chain length was chosen and has become the defacto standard for protein

 A second aspect of the column that is important is the size of the pores in the packing particles.
 The silica support is not

 a solid bead with the bonded phase on the outside, like the fuzz on a tennis ball.
 A better description would be a porous